 Admission requirements for undergraduate degree courses in Germany vary between institutions; however universities could require any or all of the following:

 Depending on the university, your chosen course may have further admission criteria.
 For example, you may be required to take part in a selection process or sit an aptitude test.
 Very occasionally, as part of the application process, a university or state authority may require proof of 12 years of schooling as this is the minimum standard for German students.
 If you have any questions regarding the criteria for your course, contact the International Office of the university directly.
 The university makes the final decision on your application.

 German universities have strict application deadlines.
-The application deadline for courses starting in the winter semester (typically begins on 1 October) is 15 July.
+The application deadline for courses starting in the winter semester (typically beginning on 1 October) is 15 July.
 This includes courses in medicine, dentistry, veterinary medicine, and pharmacy.
-The deadline for courses starting in the summer semester (typically begins on 1 April) is 15 January.
+The deadline for courses starting in the summer semester (typically begining on 1 April) is 15 January.
 However, some courses have different deadlines depending on the university and the course.
 Check the deadline for your selected course with your university.

 Predicted grades (also called ‘forecast grades’) issued by your school will not be accepted as evidence of academic achievement.
 One of the following must be submitted as part of your application documentation:

 If you have received your final Cambridge certificate, you should submit it.
 Universities will expect to receive this certificate if it has been issued.
 Further guidelines on this can be found on the uni-assist website

 Please note: students who take Cambridge International AS & A Levels in our June series of exams receive their results documentation in mid-August.
 This means that, if your chosen institution has an application deadline of 15 July, you will not be able to meet that deadline.
 It is vital to check application deadlines and certification requirements with your chosen institution before applying.

 The admissions procedure varies depending on the university and the course.
 Your chosen degree course will determine which procedure you need to follow.